Entanglement renormalization for chiral topological phases: Main theorem: statement and implications

-Here $|C|$ is the size of the unit cell (the number of sites in $C$), $\{a_\vx\}$ are nonnegative constants to be specified below, $||\cdot||$ is the Hilbert-Schmit norm.
-For gapped states, $P_{\vx,\vy}$ decays exponentially (or faster) with respect to $|\vx-\vy|$, so we demand $a_\vx$ to be asymptotic polynomial to guarantee the convergence.
-The factor $1/|C|$ makes $B$ independent of the choice of the unit cell.
-It is appropriate to think of $B$ as a proxy for the correlation length.
+For gapped states, $P_{\vx,\vy}$ decays at least exponentially \cite{Hastings_decay} with respect to $|\vx-\vy|$, so we demand $a_\vx$ to be asymptotically polynomial to guarantee the convergence.
+The factor $1/|C|$ makes $L$ independent of the choice of the unit cell.
+It is appropriate to think of $L$ as a proxy for the correlation length (see Sec.~\ref{sec-discuss} for details).